estree/estree/es5.md

 }
 ```

-A literal property in an object expression can have either a string or number as its `value`.
+A literal property in an object expression can have either a string or number as its `key`.
 Ordinary property initializers have a `kind` value `"init"`; getters and setters have the kind values `"get"` and `"set"`, respectively.

 ## FunctionExpression